How long does it take Brigit to deposit money?

 Same business day to 2 business days

 Brigit is an app that allows you to request a pay advance when you’re in danger of overdrafting your bank account.
 It connects to your bank account, analyzes your expenses and notifies you when you’re running low on funds.
-At this point, it offers you a personalized advance to cover you until your next payday.
+At this point, it offers you a personalized advance of up. to $250 to cover you until your next payday.

 One to two business days.